France's Sarkozy to sue over secret audio recordings: lawyers

 “There will be an investigation to determine exactly how these recordings were taken,” Goldnadel told BFM TV.
 He added that his client thought he knew who had stolen them, but did not give names.

-Sarkozy publicly denounced the Front while seeking to attract far-right voters by hammering home his opposition to immigration, support for law and order and attachment to French national identity.

-Neither Buisson nor his lawyer responded immediately to a request for comment.

-Additional reporting by Nicholas Vinocur and Paul Taylor; editing by Mark John and Andrew Roche
+Reporting by Chine Labbe and Nicholas Vinocur; editing by Mark John and Andrew Roche